NachikethReddyY/turbo-funicular/Docs/report.md

 ---

 ### Recommendation
-To mitigate the risk of credential exposure, the application was updated to implement secure password handling using two complementary approaches:

-- Method 1: bcrypt password hashing (application-level fix)
-- Method 2: AWS Cognito for authentication (cloud-based identity management)

-Previously, passwords were stored in plain text, allowing any database compromise to immediately expose user credentials.
-The following methods address this issue using both local and cloud-based security improvements.

-### Method 1 — bcrypt Password Hashing (Application-Level Fix)

 To protect user passwords, they should never be stored in plain text.
 Instead, passwords should be secured using modern hashing algorithms such as **bcrypt** or **Argon2**.